-- (v) for the purposes of, or in connection with, the performance of functions or the exercise of powers under this Act; - (vi) for a prescribed purpose. - (3) In the event of an inconsistency between this Part and another provision of this Act or a provision of another Act, this section prevails unless specifically excluded. - 39.
-Right to Information Act 2009 and Personal Information Protection Act 2004 do not apply in certain circumstances - (1) In this section - relevant person means -
+- safety oversight bodies for the purposes of those jurisdictions or bodies in collecting, analysing and publishing data on approaches to child safety; - (v) for the purposes of, or in connection with, the performance of functions or the exercise of powers under this Act; - (vi) for a prescribed purpose. - (3) In the event of an inconsistency between this Part and another provision of this Act or a provision of another Act, this section prevails unless specifically excluded.

+39. Right to Information Act 2009 and Personal Information Protection Act 2004 do not apply in certain circumstances relevant person means -